sumerc/sumerc.github.io/content/posts/patterns-for-building-high-perf-observability-pipelines.md

 There is much more patterns than I listed here, probably even more than I know of.
 As an example: we did not even touch _Query Execution_ section at all.

-I am planning to do a Chapter 2 of this post if I can find time.
+I am planning to do a Chapter 2 of this post if when I find time.

 Stay tuned! :)